Herding Unmasked: Insights into Cryptocurrencies, Stocks and US ETFs: Introduction

 Furthermore, existing literature tends to employ a herding detection model on the entire dataset comprising all available assets.
 As a result, conclusions regarding the herding phenomenon are obtained based solely on the whole dataset, potentially yielding inadequate results.
-For instance, the herding might just be true for a portion of the dataset while leaving the others unaffected but these latter are still counted because they belong to the same dataset.
+For instance, the herding might just be true for a portion of the dataset while leaving the others unaffected but the latter are still counted because they belong to the same dataset.
 We propose an approach to tackle this limitation.
-In particular, we first use Louvain community detection~\cite{blo08} to group the assets based on their similarity in terms of price movements.
-Therefore, each group contains the assets that are most similar to each other on the basis of price movements.
-To recall, the fundamental idea of herding behavior is that assets display synchronized price movements due to the mutual trading actions of investors at the same time, especially during high market uncertainty.
-Thus, assets dissimilar to each other are less likely to demonstrate herding signals.
-To this end, our way of splitting assets can help reduce false positives in the results.
-Next, herding detection is applied to each group.
-Following this practice, we can observe the herding behavior at a community level, offering deeper insights compared to conducting herding detection on the entire dataset.
+In particular, we first use Minimum Spanning Tree (MST) \cite{wkt21} and Louvain community detection~\cite{blo08} to group the assets based on their similarity in terms of price movements.
+Therefore, each group contains the assets that are most similar to each other.
+To recall, the fundamental idea of herding behavior is that assets display synchronized price movements due to the mutual trading actions of investors at the same time, especially during periods of high market uncertainty.
+Therefore, herding is more likely to occur within the assets that share similar price movements.
+By contrast, assets that are dissimilar to each other are less likely to demonstrate herding signals.
+Our way of clustering assets can help reduce false positives in the results since we assign assets with similar movement patterns to the herding detection models right at the beginning rather than a set of random assets with different price movements, which initially contradicts the fundamental nature of herding, as previously stated.
+Next, herding detection is applied to each group of similar assets.
+Following this practice, we can observe the herding behavior at a community level, offering clearer and more granular results compared to conducting herding detection on the entire dataset.

 To address the shortcomings in the existing literature, our study aims to tackle the following research questions: \begin{itemize} \item RQ1) Are herding patterns in each type of investment vehicle (namely stocks, US ETFs and cryptocurrencies) persistent, when considered separately?
 What causes the differences or similarities between the herding patterns? \item RQ2) By forming a combination of all assets across three investment vehicle types and splitting them into small communities based on their similarity, are there patterns in herding that manifest themselves in this combination at a community level? \end{itemize}